How to Find the Best Software That Suits Your Needs

 Ask the same questions from every person in the company (or team leaders), examining their workflow in depth.
 Enquire about problematic tasks and ask for their opinion on how could their current work be facilitated.

 Now that you have mapped out your company’s current workflow, make a list of all activities implemented by yourself, your colleagues and team members.
-It’s a surefire way to guarantee that you have analysed every important facet of the business.
+It’s a surefire way to guarantee that you have analyzed every important facet of the business.

 3. Find the source and solution to your problems